 A hundred greenbacks is a respectable chunk of change, but when you consider what a piece of machinery a smartphone can be, $100 on contract (before taxes and fees) is a darn good deal.
-Since the smartphone operating system remains the same across handsets from the most entry-level to the most premium, what a price hike usually gives you is a step up in hardware features -- like a faster processor, more-premium camera components, and a higher-resolution screen.
+Since the smartphone operating system remains the same across handsets from the most entry-level to the most premium, what a price break usually gives you is a functional set of hardware features, but not the top of the line.

-Here are some of today's top picks for carriers with two-year contracts (off-contract pricing is its own kettle of fish).
+Here are some of today's top picks for carriers with two-year contracts ( see our favorite off-contract deals here).
 Smartphone prices fluctuate all the time because of slow sales or short-term promotions, so keep your eyes peeled for seasonal deals.

-Now $50-to-$100 (and free for a limited time if you switch to Sprint), the Moto X isn't the most premium smartphone in the land, but it does hit that sweet spot of specs, design, comfort, and performance.
-We especially like the 4.7-inch Android phone's touchfree voice commands and ergonomic hold.
+Now $0 to $50 depending on the carrier, the Moto X isn't the most premium smartphone in the land, but it does hit that sweet spot of specs, design, comfort, and performance.
+We especially like the 4.7-inch Android phone's touch-free voice commands and ergonomic hold.
+With a successor just around the bend, watch for AT&T's $50 price to drop.
 Read CNET's full Moto X review.

 Samsung Galaxy S4 (AT&T, Sprint, Verizon); April 2013